module Transform: Biocaml_transform

 f:('b1 -> 'b2 -> 'c) -> ('a1 * 'a2, 'c) t

-returns a transform that takes as input a pair of the
+mix t u f returns a transform that takes as input a pair of the

-, and outputs a single value that is the
+inputs expected by t and u, and outputs a single value that is the

-to the outputs of t
+result of applying f to the outputs of t and u.

-.val filter_compose : ('il, 'ol) t ->
+val filter_compose : ('il, 'ol) t ->

 ('ir, 'our) t ->